amardeep-SDE/devTinder-web/README.md

  - Show Toast message on save of profile
  - New page - See all my connections
  - New page - See all my connection Requests
+ - Feature - Accept/Reject connection Request
+ - Send/Ignore the user card from the feed
+ -
+ - signup new user (left)

 Body
  - Navbar